waldiez/waldiez/docs/usage/tools.md

             # Add your logic here
       ```

-- **Environment Variables** (Optional):
+- **Advanced tab**:
+  - Here you can handle advanced parameters for the tool like:
+  - ***Environment Variables***:
     - Add any necessary environment variables as key-value pairs to support the tool.
     - Click the **+** button to add multiple environment variables if required.
+  - ***Requirements***:
+    - If the tool requires aditional packages to be installed you can add them here.

 - **Save the Configuration**:
   - Once you have entered the tool details and code, click **Save** to confirm and apply the tool configuration.